ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 of my arms and legs that I could not feel a
 hot iron applied to them.
 Just then a Chi­
 nese Christian came in to see me, and as
-soon as he looked at me he said, &quot;Fathe
+soon as he looked at me he said, &quot;Father
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:iune:batch_iune_bibliography_ver01:data:sn84038582:00212472062:1855102001:0267/pct:73.366575,46.664930,11.433975,22.824388/!600,600/0/default.jpg"/>
 </td>